Nordisk Film & TV Fond supports Nordic feature films, drama series and creative documentaries of high quality. Our funding programmes are:

-Nordisk Film & TV Fond’s production funding may be applied for by Nordic production companies who are delegate producers of the project and meets the conditions in our guidelines point 2.1.
+Production Funding The Fund's production funding may be applied for by production companies who are majority/delegate producers of the project and meets the conditions in our guidelines point 2.1.

-The film/TV-series/documentary must be:
+The film/series/documentary must be:

 Considered to have a significant audience potential primarily in the Nordic countries, and secondarily in the global market

 The following must be confirmed:

-- National base funding
+National base funding

 Distribution in a minimum of two Nordic countries

 The application must be: